libgd/libgd/src/readme.txt

+   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT!
+   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT!
+   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT!
+   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT!
-SEE INDEX.HTML FOR AN EASILY BROWSED HYPERTEXT VERSION OF THIS MANUAL.
+   SEE index.html FOR A MUCH MORE USEFUL HYPERTEXT VERSION OF THIS DOCUMENT!

-* * *

-                                    gd 1.3
+                                    gd 1.4

 A graphics library for fast GIF creation